University of Delaware Student Health Insurance

 - Non-contracted graduate students registered for 9+ credits

-- International students on F1 or J1 visas
+- Registered International students on F1, J1 or J-2 visas

 The University requires every mandatory student to review his/her current health insurance to ensure it meets University requirements.
 Mandatory students with plans that meet University requirements may waive the UD plan or purchase the UD plan as supplementary coverage.

-If a student has no health insurance, or health insurance that does not meet University requirements, by the fall semester deadline, he/she is required to enroll into the UD plan and will be unable to waive.
-If a new spring student does not have health insurance or health insurance that does not meet University requirements by the spring semester deadline, he/she is required to enroll in the UD plan and will be unable to waive.
+If a student has no health insurance, or health insurance that does not meet University requirements, by the August 15, 2015, he/she is required to enroll into the UD plan and will be unable to waive.
+If a new spring student does not have health insurance or health insurance that does not meet University requirements by February 1, 2016, he/she is required to enroll in the UD plan and will be unable to waive.
 In both cases, the applicable charge(s) will be placed on the student's account.

 If a student plans to enroll in the UD Plan, he/she should complete an enrollment form at UHP's website: www.universityhealthplans.com.
 This way he/she will receive the insurance card and policy information much sooner than if he/she did not complete a form and was automatically enrolled.